mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Proposal;
 ~~~~~

-On receiving a MLSPlaintext containing a Proposal, a client MUST verify the
+On receiving an MLSPlaintext containing a Proposal, a client MUST verify the
 signature on the enclosing MLSPlaintext.
 If the signature verifies
 successfully, then the Proposal should be cached in such a way that it can be
 retrieved using a ProposalID in a later Commit message.